15 Most Beautiful Lookouts in Sydney

 Sydney Harbour ferry trips

-One of the best ways to experience the beauty of Sydney Harbour is to do one of the many scenic ferry trips offered by Sydney Ferries.
+One of the best ways to experience the beauty of Sydney Harbour is by hopping on one of the many scenic ferry services operated by Sydney Ferries.

-You can go east to Cremorne Point, Rose Bay, Watsons Bay, or Manly for a refreshing swim, an exciting hike, or a nice cold beer.
-Or, you can go west and spend a few hours exploring Cockatoo Island or visit one of the many waterside suburbs along the Parramatta River for a nice lunch.
+Head east to places like Cremorne Point, Rose Bay, Watsons Bay, or Manly for a swim, a coastal walk, or a relaxed drink by the water.
+Alternatively, travel west to explore Cockatoo Island or cruise along the Parramatta River, stopping at one of the many waterfront suburbs for lunch.

 Read more